Applicability of Taylor's hypothesis in thermally driven turbulence: Results

-Note that the superposition of these modes leads to a strong flow profile in the diagonal plane shown in Fig.~\ref{fig:flows}(c), but a weak flow profile on the opposite diagonal.
+Note that the superposition of these modes leads to a strong flow profile in the diagonal plane shown in Fig.~\ref{fig:flows}(d), but a weak flow profile on the opposite diagonal.
 The steady LSC is also evident in the movie of Supplementary Material~\cite{movie}.
+Note that the movie is from $t=20$ to $t=25$.
 The presence of LSC suggests that Taylor's hypothesis may be applicable to turbulent convection.
 Here the velocity of the mean flow acts as approximate $U_0$.

 In the left column of Fig.~\ref{fig:probe_spectrum}, we exhibit the time series